 Another co-edited book (2017), Extraordinary Science and Psychiatry: Responses to the Crisis in Mental Health Research, with Jeffrey Poland, adopts a Kuhnian approach to make sense of the existing research landscape in psychiatry.
 Some reviews can be found here and here.

 I enjoy doing public philosophy:

-My work on the health applications of Artificial Intelligence Technology was recently featured in the Guardian, and LA School Report.
+My work on the health applications of Artificial Intelligence Technology was recently featured in the NPR, Metro, Guardian, and LA School Report.